The Fifth Season (novel): Damaya

 Damaya is a young girl in a northern comm, recently discovered by her parents to be an orogene.
 Unable to bring themselves to kill her, they summon Schaffa, a Guardian, to collect her.
 The Guardians are an ancient order of humans with supernatural abilities whose sole task is to manage and control orogenes.
 They control the Fulcrum, an organization that trains orogenes to use their abilities in a controlled fashion; nevertheless, orogenes remain a hated and feared sub-class with no rights of their own.

 As the two travel from Damaya's home to the Fulcrum, Schaffa begins the training that Damaya will need in order to become a trained orogene.
 In his first lesson, Schaffa breaks Damaya's hand, challenging her to control her powers even when in great pain.
 His job, he tells her, is to keep the world safe from her.
 When she passes his test, they continue on their journey.

-Damaya learns quickly and progresses through the ranks of young orogenes, learning to control her powers.
-One night, the young daughter of a wealthy and politically-connected family sneaks into the compound, curious about the interior of the largest building.
+Damaya learns quickly and progresses through the ranks of young orogenes (called grits).
+One night, a young girl sneaks into the Fulcrum masquerading as a grit, who turns out to be the young daughter of a wealthy and politically connected family, curious about the interior of the largest building.
 Damaya reluctantly helps her enter, where they find a huge faceted pit, lined with sharp iron shards.
-Damaya is discovered, and one of the Guardians attempts to kill her; however, Schaffa steps in and spares Damaya's life.
+Damaya is discovered, and one of the Guardians, who seems to be acting strangely, attempts to kill her; however, Schaffa steps in and spares Damaya's life by killing the strange Guardian.
 He also tells her that she will need to immediately take her first ring test—a test not normally given to orogenes until they have had much more training.
-In asking this of her, Schaffa is giving her a chance to save herself.
-She may have broken the rules of the Fulcrum, but if she can prove that she can control her powers and become a useful orogene, the Guardians will let her live.
+In this way, Schaffa is giving her a chance to save herself because though she may have broken the Fulcrum's rules, if she can prove that she can be a trained and useful orogene, the Guardians will let her live.
 Damaya passes the test, is formally inducted into the Fulcrum, and is allowed to choose her new name.